googlefonts/googlesans/docs/MAINTAINER.md

 public.kern2.thai_khoKhuat
 ```

-The resulting list in the file `import_groups.txt` should be screened to contain only what should be imported and appended to the PR.
+The resulting list in the file `import_groups.txt` will only contain groups that contain at least one glyph that is going to be imported.
+If you want to include more groups, add them manually.
 The name prefix `public.kern1.` marks groups "to the left" (RTL: right) and `public.kern2.` marks groups "to the right" (RTL: left).
+Note that the import process will grab all kerning pairs that include either a listed kerning group name or a glyph inside that kerning group.

+Typically, you need to do both lists just once for your script and only change them if you actually add or remove a glyph or kerning group.
+If something needs to be remerged, the existing lists will work fine.

 ## Workflow